Dog Immune Support Supplement

 How long does it take for immune supplements to work?

 Initial digestive improvements often appear within 1-2 weeks.
-Broader immune benefits — better resilience, improved recovery from stress, reduced dog allergy supplement guide symptoms — typically develop over 4-8 weeks as the gut microbiome stabilizes.
+Broader wellness signals — steadier digestion, better day-to-day resilience, and calmer skin patterns when allergies are not the root issue — may take 4-8 weeks as the gut microbiome stabilizes.
+For allergy-specific concerns, use the dog allergy supplement guide and talk with your veterinarian.
 Full immune ecosystem support generally requires 2-3 months of consistent daily use.

 Are immune supplements safe alongside medications?

-Microbiome-based supplements (probiotics, prebiotics, postbiotics, colostrum) are generally well-tolerated alongside most medications.
+Microbiome-based supplements (prebiotics, postbiotics, colostrum) are generally well-tolerated alongside most medications.
 However, if your dog is on immunosuppressive drugs (like cyclosporine or prednisone), consult your veterinarian before adding immune-modulating supplements.
 There may be interactions worth discussing with your vet team.

 What's the best immune supplement for senior dogs?